kavindu-w/useful_code/git.md

 # for directories
 cd dir
 ls | xargs -l git update-index --assume-unchanged

+# then remove that from the repo (not locally)
+git rm -r --cached <file name>
+git commit -m "Remove <file name> from repository and add to .gitignore" git push origin HEAD
 ```
 -----------------
 # disable filename too long warning in windows